Avstn1/shearworkWEB/README.md

 ### 3️⃣ Set up environment variables

-Duplicate the example file and fill in your Supabase credentials:
+Duplicate the example file and fill in your Supabase credentials.
+Or the current project lead will provide you with the .env:

 ```bash
 cp .env.example .env.local